Below are a list of frequently asked questions that will help to advise students.

 The Degree Completion Plan states that, “Students who have not completed the necessary coursework but are within 8 credits of the total required for graduation may apply to participate in the Commencement exercises preceding their degree completion.”

-In order for the application to be approved, the student must provide a plan for how and when they will complete remaining requirements for graduation.
+In order for the application to be approved, the student must submit to the Registrar's Office a plan for how and when they will complete remaining requirements for graduation.
 The deadline for completing all remaining degree requirements is the end of the Fall Semester (December) of the same calendar year of Commencement.

 Students in a Centenary sponsored 3/2 program who are within 8 hours of fulfilling graduation requirements and who have been admitted to a partner institution to complete their studies, may process at commencement.
 No degree will be granted nor diploma issued until all the degree requirements are fulfilled.